 The Rockaways Are For Food Lovers

 Scattered across a few dozen city blocks lies a surprisingly diverse array of local culinary gems and drinking establishments.
-It’s worth noting that as a 38.5% majority-Black neighborhood, two noteworthy eateries include the Black-owned Goody’s BBQ Chicken & Ribs for delicious versions of its namesake menu items, and Last Dragon Pizza, which has the added benefit of being pick-up only, so you can enjoy your inventive pies beachside or wherever you find yourself hankering for crunchy crust with fusion toppings; as well as Bernadette’s which boasts the best chicken and waffles in the city (though their menu specials rarely disappoint).
+It’s worth noting that as a 38.5% majority-Black neighborhood, three noteworthy eateries include the Black-owned Goody’s BBQ Chicken & Ribs for delicious versions of its namesake menu items; and Last Dragon Pizza, which has the added benefit of being pick-up only, so you can enjoy your inventive pies beachside or wherever you find yourself hankering for crunchy crust with fusion toppings; as well as Bernadette’s which boasts the best chicken and waffles in the city (though their menu specials rarely disappoint).
 Bernadette’s is also hosting a Summer House down the road from their original location with ice cream, sweet treats, drinks, and music perfect for outdoor summer vibes.

 Other neighborhood staples include Uma’s, an intimate Uzbeki diner, and Rockaway Beach Surf Club, which makes a mean fish taco—the perfect spot to mingle with the local surf community under giant umbrellas and sip fresh coconut juice.